-3.Social Security Number - Each individual (including children) applying for Medicaid must have a Social Security Number (SSN) as a condition of eligibility for the program.
+3.Social Security Number – To support verification of age, income, and citizenship/immigration status, individual applying for Medicaid who have been assigned a Social Security Number (including children) shall provide their Social Security Number (SSN) as a condition of eligibility for the program.

-b.Limits on Use - Applicants must also be informed that a SSN will be utilized only in the administration of the Medicaid program, including for use in verifying age and income eligibility.
+b.Limits on Use – Applicants shall also be informed that an SSN can be utilized only in the administration of the Medicaid program, including for use in verifying age and income eligibility.

-c.Verification - A SSN is verified through an electronic data-match with the SSA.
-Applicants must provide documentation of SSN if the data match fails.
-Acceptable forms of documentation are identified in Part 5 of this Subchapter.
+c.Verification – An SSN is verified through an electronic data-match with the SSA.
+Applicants (not including children) must provide documentation of SSN if the data match fails.
+Acceptable forms of documentation are identified in Part of this Subchapter.

-4.State Residency - Anyone who is applying for eligibility must be a resident of the State.
-Any person living in the State voluntarily, who intends to reside in Rhode Island for any reason is a resident of the State.
-Under federal regulations a person does not need a fixed address in the State to be considered a Rhode Island resident.
+4.State Residency – Anyone who is applying for eligibility must be a resident of the State.
+Any person living in the State voluntarily, who intends to reside in Rhode Island for any reason is considered a resident of the State.
+Under Federal Regulations a person does not need a fixed address in the State to be considered a Rhode Island resident.
 Therefore, homelessness is not a bar to eligibility.

-a.For individuals over age 21, or under 21 and capable of expressing intent as emancipated or married - If the applicant is not living in an institution, the state of residence is the state where the applicant is living voluntarily with the intention to reside; or entered voluntarily with a job commitment or seeking employment, whether or not currently employed.
+a.For individuals who are twenty-one (21) years of age or older,, or under the age of twenty-one (21) and capable of expressing intent as an emancipated or married individual – If the applicant is not living in an institution, the State of residence is the State where the applicant is living voluntarily with the intention to reside; or entered voluntarily with a job commitment or seeking employment, whether or not currently employed.

-b.For individuals under age 21 who are not emancipated or married – If the applicant is not living in an institution, the state of residence is the state where the child/young adult resides or the state of the parent/care-taker with whom the child lives.
-The residence of a pregnant women’s unborn child is, under the terms of this provision, the state in which the pregnant women resides.
-A non-citizen pregnant woman who lives in Rhode Island is considered to be a resident, irrespective of whether the woman’s immigration status indicates she is in the country permanently or for a limited time (i.e., in the United States on a temporary visa of any kind).
+b.For individuals under the age twenty-one (21) who are not emancipated or married – If the applicant is not living in an institution, the State of residence is the State where the child/young adult resides or the State of the parent/care-taker with whom the child lives.
+Under the requirements of this provision, the residence of a pregnant person's unborn child is, the State in which the pregnant person resides.
+A non-citizen pregnant person who lives in Rhode Island is considered to be a resident, irrespective of whether the person's immigration status indicates they are in the country permanently or for a limited time (i.e., in the United States on a temporary visa of any kind).

 c.For individuals living in institutions – Most Medicaid applicants living in institutional settings are not included in the MACC groups.

-c.There are several other subcategories of non-citizens who are exempt from the five (5) year bar as specified in Part 10-00-3 of this Title.
-All non-exempt qualified non-citizens are eligible to obtain coverage through state and federal health insurance marketplaces, such as HealthSource RI.com in Rhode Island, and may be qualified for certain tax credits.
+(2)There are several other subcategories of non-citizens who are exempt from the five (5) year bar as specified in Part of this Title.
+All non-exempt qualified non-citizens are eligible to obtain coverage through State and Federal health insurance marketplaces, such as HealthSource RI.com in Rhode Island, and may be qualified for certain tax credits.

-f.Non-qualified non-citizen pregnant women in the applicable MACC group are eligible for Medicaid coverage.
-The pregnant woman’s eligibility is tied to the eligibility of the baby she is carrying.
+d.Non-qualified non-citizen pregnant people in the applicable MACC group are eligible for Medicaid coverage.
+The pregnant person's eligibility is tied to the eligibility of the baby they are carrying.
 For the purposes of MACC group eligibility, the baby in utero is deemed to be a United States citizen and Rhode Island resident and remains so as a newborn as long the birth occurs in Rhode Island.

-g.Verification of status — Any members of a household who are applying for Medicaid coverage must provide their immigration and citizenship status.
-Non-applicants are exempt from the requirement.
-Any information provided by an applicant or electronically must be used only for verifying state.
+e.Verification of citizenship/immigration status — All members of a household applying for Medicaid coverage shall provide their immigration and citizenship status.
+However, no adverse eligibility determination shall be made regarding children up to the age of nineteen (19) for whom citizenship/immigration status is not provided.
+Non-applicants are exempt from this requirement.
+Any information provided by an applicant or obtained through electronic verification under § 1.6(A)(5)(h) of this Part shall only be used to verify status.
 Under the ACA, citizenship and immigration status are verified:

-(1)Social Security Administration (SSA) or RI Department of Health, Division of Vital Statistics for citizens.
+(1)Social Security Administration (SSA) or Rhode Island Department of Health, Division of Vital Statistics for citizens.

 i.Non-electronic.
 If unable to verify immigration status electronically, enrollees have an opportunity to provide other documents or to fix the records.